pleimer/sg-core-refactor/docs/developer/developing-plugins.md

 created if there exists more than one configuration for that plugin.

 # Development
-Sg-core begins by loading plugin shared object files (those that have been configures) and calling the New() function.
+Sg-core begins by loading plugin shared object files (those that have been configured) and calling the New() function.
 The New() function is different for each type:

 Plugin Type | Initializer Function
 -|-